Tunetown/MidiBridge/README.md

 # MidiBridge

 This project provides an algorithm to transfer files (or other data) between Python and JavaScript via MIDI SystemExclusive messages.
-It has been developed to read/write configuration files on CircuitPython or MicroPython devices like the PaintAudio MIDICaptain MIDI controllers (which are based on a Raspberry Pi Pico board) from the browser using the Web MIDI API, without needing to mount its USB drive.
+It has been developed to read/write configuration files on <a href="https://circuitpython.org/" target="_blank">CircuitPython</a> or <a href="https://micropython.org/" target="_blank">MicroPython</a> devices like the PaintAudio MIDICaptain MIDI controllers (which are based on a <a href="https://www.raspberrypi.com/products/raspberry-pi-pico/" target="_blank">Raspberry Pi Pico</a> board) from the browser using the <a href="https://developer.mozilla.org/en-US/docs/Web/API/Web_MIDI_API" target="_blank">Web MIDI API</a>, without needing to mount its USB drive.

-The core algorithm is ported 1:1 to genuine Python 3 and EC6 JavaScript, based on comprehensive unit tests which rely on reference data to ensure bit compatibility between the two platforms.
+The core algorithm is ported 1:1 to genuine Python 3 and ES6 JavaScript, based on comprehensive unit tests which rely on reference data to ensure bit compatibility between the two platforms.

 The algorithm is embedded in two demo applications which are also part of this project:
 - A CircuitPython example running the bridge on microcontroller boards, and showing hao to embed the bridge into any other code,
-- A browser demo (static HTML/CSS/JS) which can communicate with the python example and read/write file on it in the browser.
+- A <a href="https://pyswitch.tunetown.de" target="_blank">browser demo</a> (purely static HTML/CSS/JS) which can communicate with the python code and read/write file on the device via the browser.
 This can be used as basis for developing more enhanced tools based on this project, for example to visually configure MIDI Controllers running PySwitch.

 ## Dependencies